TinkerTechLLC/StepMotor/README.md

 Don't try to create more than two.
 You will be unhappy.

 ## Caveats
 Be careful if using this library with any other code that depends upon interrupts.
-My initial use of this library was inconjunction with the [Adafruit RGB LCD shield](https://www.adafruit.com/product/714), but that library depends upon the Wire library (I2C), which is interrupt driven.
+My initial use of this library was in conjunction with the [Adafruit RGB LCD shield](https://www.adafruit.com/product/714), but that library depends upon the Wire library (I2C), which is interrupt driven.
 Eventually I was able to find a stable situation in which I could properly update the motor speeds on the LCD, but if I tried to write too many characters or write them at the wrong time, it would make one or both motors cease functioning.

 ## Documentation